Testing Strategies for Bluetooth Medical Devices

 BYOD testing layers

 Managing a BYOD environment for a Bluetooth-enabled medical device is best done using a layered approach.
-Depending on the levels of risk, the following layers can be employed to maximize assurance out of a testing budget.
+Depending on the levels of risk, the following layers can be employed to maximize assurance out of your testing budget.

 Platform compatibility assurance elements